 Trampolines are a great way to get exercise, have fun, and stay safe.
 But before you can start jumping, you need to assemble the trampoline.
 The cost of assembly will vary depending on the size and type of trampoline, as well as the company you hire to do the job.
+So, how much does it cost to put a trampoline together?
 Generally speaking, you can expect to pay between $100 and $200 for assembly.

 However, if you choose to do it yourself, the cost will be much lower.
 Of course, this will require some time and effort on your part, and there is always the risk that something could go wrong.
 However, most trampolines come with clear instructions and all the necessary tools, so assembling the trampoline should not be too difficult.
 With a little patience and some help from a friend or family member, you should be able to get your trampoline up and running in no time.
 Ultimately, the decision of whether to hire a professional or assemble the trampoline yourself comes down to personal preference and budget.

 Can a Trampoline Mat be Repaired?

 A trampoline mat is a vital part of the trampoline, providing both the bounce and the safety netting.
 However, over time even the most well-made trampoline mat can develop holes or tears.
 When this happens, it’s important to take action right away to prevent further damage.
 When a hole or rip appears in the mat, it can be extremely dangerous, as it can cause the user to fall through and become injured.
 As such, many people wonder whether a trampoline mat can be repaired.
 The answer depends on the size and severity of the damage.
 A small hole or tear can often be patched with a piece of fabric or tape.
 However, a large hole will need to be patched with a new piece of fabric or material.
 In some cases, it may be possible to replace the entire mat.
 Ultimately, whether or not a trampoline mat can be repaired depends on the extent of the damage.